 In 1996, the Polymer Program developed a comprehensive strategic plan The Polymer Program: Beyond 2000 that details the goals and strategies to lead the Program into the next century and to retain its status as an international center of excellence in polymer education and research.

-The Polymer Program’s thirteen faculty members are exceptional researchers with backgrounds in chemistry, chemical engineering, physics, and biology.
+The Polymer Program’s seventeen faculty members are exceptional researchers with backgrounds in chemistry, chemical engineering, physics, and biology.
 Among the most active at the University, Program faculty attract multi-millions per year in external grants that support graduate research and extensive industrial research partnerships.